SintoDas/SintoDas/README.md

  # Entertainment & Media Project

 ### Description
-- Click in brand, show availiable products
+- Click on the brand, show available products
-- One show his/her added products in Mycart
+- One shows his/her added products in my cart
 - Authenticate by Firebase
 - Authorization by JWT